 Mariana Magnavita, Training Coordinator

-Mariana has spent the last three years dedicating herself exclusively to her music but before choosing a musical career, she gained a BA in Film & Video at the prestigious London College of Communication.
+Mariana has spent the last few years dedicating herself exclusively to her music but before choosing a musical career, she gained a BA in Film & Video at the prestigious London College of Communication.
 Her graduation short film Ana (2004), filmed in the backlands of Bahia-Brazil, was nominated for ‘best short’ at the Birds Eye View Film Festival, the main English festival for films directed by women.
-Mariana also project managed her own music videos in 2010 for White and 2011 for We Walk Alone, using her expertise and connections in the audio visual arena.
+Mariana also project managed her own music videos in 2010 for White and 2011 for We Walk Alone.
 We Walk Alone won best music video at The Indie Gathering International Film Festival 2011.
 Her most recent work was the music video for her song Things That Go Around 2013, it won special mention at The London Short Film Festival 2014, in the Music & Video category.
 Mariana enjoys working at MAMA Youth Project, bringing her passion for working with media and young people to her role within the charity.

 Meet the members of the board: